dannieRope/ForesightBI-Virtual-Internship-for-Power-BI-Developers/README.md

 *The executive team can track Revenue numbers to monitor alignment with the set targets and influence medium- to long-term strategies.*

-Note: You are to use the company's standard colors across your reports.
+**Note: You are to use the company's standard colors across your reports.**

-# UNDERSTANDING THE DATASET
+# THE DATASETS

-Two datasets have been provided: the sales dataset and the target dataset.
-Below is a table containing the datasets used, along with their respective columns and descriptions:
+Two datasets were provided: the sales dataset and the target dataset.
+Below is a tables the datasets used, along with their respective columns and descriptions:

-**DimLocation Table**
+**-DimLocation Table**

 *LocationID:* Unique identification number for each location (primary key)